simplefoc/.github/profile/README.md

 This is a community project that aims to demystify Field Oriented Control (FOC) algorithm for the larger public by creating a robust but simple to use implementation of it in the Arduino IDE: Arduino *Simple**FOC**library*

-The library has a goal to support: 🎯
+The library has a goal to support :
-- as many **motor + position sensor + current sense + driver + microcontroller** combinations as possible.
+- 🎯 as many **motor + position sensor + current sense + driver + microcontroller** combinations as possible.
-- as many BLDC and Stepper motor control techniques possible
+- 🎯 as many BLDC and Stepper motor control techniques possible

 Our github stats:<br>
 ![GitHub User's stars](https://img.shields.io/github/stars/simplefoc?style=social)  ![GitHub forks](https://img.shields.io/github/forks/simplefoc/arduino-foc?style=social) ![GitHub contributors](https://img.shields.io/github/contributors-anon/simplefoc/arduino-foc?style=social)